 Mobile command vehicles and trailers are nothing new.
 Like most things in emergency management, these resources have firm military roots.
 Mobile command vehicles and trailers were used extensively in World War II by practically every command element in the field.
 While there were variations, they typically consisted of a combined office and meeting room along with communications equipment; all in all, not much different from what we have today.

 What to consider ?
-First of all, internal space, while improved through the years, is still quite limited.
+First of all, internal space, while improving through the years, is still quite limited.
 Eight to ten people will quickly crowd the meeting space of most RV styles.
 While this can be acceptable for smaller, closed meetings or executive briefings, it’s likely not adequate for anything larger.
-While semi-trailer style mobile command posts can extend this work space to a degree, they also come with their own limitations.
-From experience, I’ve found that the meeting space available in mobile command vehicles is often best used as work space for elements of your incident management team, especially your Planning Section, who can take advantage of the more settled environment and access to technology.
+While semi-trailer-style mobile command posts can extend this workspace to a degree, they also come with their own limitations.
+From experience, I’ve found that the meeting space available in mobile command vehicles is often best used as a workspace for elements of your incident management team, especially your Planning Section, who can take advantage of the more settled environment and access to technology.

 Let’s talk about technology.
 Perhaps the greatest benefit brought to the scene by mobile command vehicles is technology.
 Outfitted properly, these assets offer a wide array of useful technology ready for integration into incident management.
 Addressing some of the most basic needs, technology relies foundationally on power.
 While internally the vehicle provides climate control and outlets for a wide array of equipment, many mobile command vehicles come equipped with their own generators, providing power externally.
 RV style mobile command vehicles can be outfitted with retractable awnings, which greatly add to usable space, especially with the availability of power and lighting.